River island

-A river island is any exposed land surrounded by river water.
-Properly defined it excludes shoals between seasonally varying flows and may exclude semi-coastal islands such as in deltas.
+A river island is any exposed landmass surrounded by river water.
+Properly defined, it excludes shoals between seasonally varying flows and may exclude semi-coastal islands in river deltas such as Marajó.

 These islands result from changes in the course of a river.
 Such changes may be caused by interactions with a tributary, or by the opposing fluvial actions of deposition and/or erosion that form a natural cut and meander.
 Nascent vegetation-free shoals and mudflats may dissipate and shift or build up into such islands through deposition; the process may be assisted through artificial reinforcement or natural factors, such as reeds, palms, evergreen trees or willows, that act as obstacles or erosion barriers, so that water flows around them.
 Islands may be small or large, covering many square kilometers, examples of which are given below.

 Regional nomenclature

 The term "towhead" implies an islet (small island) or shoal within a river (most often the Mississippi River) having a grouping or thicket of trees, and is often used in the Midwestern United States.
 Many rivers, if wide enough, can house considerably large islands.
 The term "towhead" was popularised by Mark Twain's Adventures of Huckleberry Finn.

 In England, a river island in the Thames is referred to as an "ait" (or "eyot").